Chest insignias are obligatory. Shirts are optional.

-- Thor and Iron Man have costume details which serve this purpose.
+- The Mighty Thor and Iron Man have costume details which serve this purpose.
 The former has the six circles on his chest plate, while the latter has the uni-beam, which is usually circular or pentagonal.

 - Norman Osborn's Iron Patriot armor also has a Uni-Beam, shaped like a star.
 This feature ironically causes the Uni-Beam to overheat after multiple uses, used to the advantage of Spider-Man in their most recent fight.